Enjoy homemade cherry pie all year long even without fresh cherries. Thanks to the convenience of canned cherries – there’s no cherry pitter required!

 - Place the drained cherries in a large bowl and pour the hot sauce over the cherries.
 Stir it together gently.

-- Pour the hot cherry pie filling into the pastry lined pie pan you prepared earlier.
+- Pour the hot cherry pie filling into the prepared pie crust.

 Another variation to the top pie crust for a cherry pie is to cut the pastry into strips and weave it together like a lattice.
 Here is a great tutorial for how to make a lattice top for a pie crust.
 This time, I rolled some of the leftover dough into a rectangle, cut it into strips and rolled them up to form three “roses”.
 Using a small knife, I cut out 3 leaf shapes.
 I placed them on a separate baking dish to bake so I could just set them on top of the pie when it was done.
 It worked like a charm!
 I forgot to time how long it took them to bake…Just keep an eye on them.